 Marius Gudmand-Høyer, Post.Doc.
 Scholar, Department of Management, Politics & Philosophy, CBS, Denmark.

 Mads Peter Karlsen, Post.Doc., Institute of Theology, Copenhagen University.

 Only PhD students can participate in the course.

-It is a precondition for receiving the course diploma that the PhD student attends the whole course.
+A precondition for receiving the course diploma is that the student attends the whole course.

 The course will provide the participants with: